BestTimesToVisit.com Logo

 Frequently Asked Questions

-What are some local customs I should be aware of when visiting Kuwait City?
+What's a common cultural faux pas I should be aware of in Kuwait City?

-How easy is it to get around Kuwait City using public transportation?
+How easy is it to get around Kuwait City without a car?

 Ready to Plan Your Trip?